dimajix/flowman/docs/setup/building.md

     mvn install -Pspark2.4 -Phadoop2.7 -DskipTests

-This will always select the latest bugfix version within the minor version.
+This will always select the latest bug fix version within the minor version.
 You can also specify versions explicitly as follows:

     mvn install -Dspark.version=2.4.1 -Dhadoop.version=2.7.3